dp-cont/dp-cont/README.md

 Building on this Work
 =====

 We encourage others to improve our work and to integrate it with their own applications.
 We provide it under the MIT license.
-Contact: Tianhao Wang at tianhao@cmu.edu.
+Contact: Tianhao Wang at tianhao@virginia.edu.